nNilakshii/Agentic-AI-Citation-Navigator/docs/architecture.md

 re-positioning on zoom and resize. `pdf-component-library` ships those primitives, so 1.7 becomes "pass the spans in" rather than "write an overlay engine."

-It also shares a lineage with Semantic Reader and CiteRead, the prior work named in `CLAUDE.md` — building on the same foundation is easier to justify in the write-up than reimplementing it.
+It also shares a lineage with Semantic Reader and CiteRead, the prior work this project builds on — building on the same foundation is easier to justify in the write-up than reimplementing it.

 Cost accepted: heavier install, thinner documentation, smaller community.
 If it proves